 “Make sure they have water,” Jacinto instructed.
 “And tie one of them up.
 If you tie one of them up, they all won’t leave that one sheep.”

 Sheep, as Antonio would soon learn, stuck together like glue.
 Being prey animal, it was one of their few defense mechanisms against predators.

 Using rope, Antonio tied up one of the sheep in a full patch of green grass.
 Just as Jacinto had predicted, the rest of the herd ate there too, never leaving the sheep.

 The Shepherd’s Land

 Antonio soon discovered that the Katahdin breed of sheep he had bought was ideal for what Cavaleiro Farm was trying to establish — a sustainable way of farming.

 The sheep complimented the farm’s low-input system in which labour and resources were kept as minimal as needed to produce the desired results.

 Now that he had a herd of natural lawnmowers on the farm, Antonio could forego paying for expensive grass-cutting services, or using machinery to keep the plants down.

-Katahdins are also known to be low maintenance, have sound mothering abilities and yield good lamb crops, thus making them highly suited to extensive pasture-lambing systems.
+Katahdins also have a reputation for being low maintenance, having sound mothering abilities, and yielding good lamb crops, thus making them highly suited to extensive pasture-lambing systems.